BENJAMIN CRITTENDEN

 American law traces its origins to the landmarks of English legal and constitutional development.
 The earliest development was the Magna Charta.
 The Magna Charta was an agreement between King John I and the main English barons.
 On June 15, 1215, the English barons besieged King John I on Runnymede Island.
 The barons forced the king to sign the Magna Charta.

 For instance, Article III, Section 2 of the U.S. Constitution is based on Chapter 17 of the Magna Charta.
 The U.S. Constitution states: “[the] Trial shall be at such Place or Places as the Congress may by Law have directed.”
-This is closely modeled from The Magna Charta, Chapter 17: “Our Common pleas [trial courts] shall not follow our court [that is the “Royal Court”], but shall be held in some fixed place.”
-Why was a fixed, previously designated location for trials and lawsuits to take place a concern for the Framers and English?
-Because in the past, lawsuits and trial courts followed the Royal English Court around the country to wherever the Royal Court happened to be.
-The danger, of course, was that a legitimate lawsuit would never be heard because the Royal Court ultimately exercised the authority of the hearings and trials.
+This is closely modeled from The Magna Charta, Chapter 17.
+“Our Common pleas [trial courts] shall not follow our court [that is the ‘Royal Court’].
+They shall be held in some fixed place.”
+Why were the Framers and English concerned about having a fixed, designated location for trials and lawsuits?
+In the past, lawsuits and trial courts moved with the Royal English Court across the country.
+They went to wherever the Royal Court happened to be.
+The danger, of course, was that a legitimate lawsuit would never be heard.
+The Royal Court ultimately exercised the authority of the hearings and trials.
 The Framers of the U.S. Constitution relied explicitly on the Magna Charta in preparing this part of the U.S. Constitution.